Quick Guide to Supervision

-The supervisor should help coach students on their verbal and written presentation skills and give them ample opportunity to present their findings at conferences and lab meetings.
+You should coach students on their verbal and written presentation skills and give them ample opportunity to present their findings at conferences and lab meetings.

-If the supervisor deems that the student requires additional help with written or verbal English skills, this should be noted on the PAC form and remedial English courses should be recommended (many are offered by the SGS Office of English Language and Writing Support).
+If you deem that your student requires additional help with written or verbal English skills, this should be noted on the PAC form and remedial English courses should be recommended (many are offered by the Graduate Centre for Academic Communication).

 Other Important Suggestions

 Choose a student who suits your research, mentoring style, and professional commitments.
-Ideally, the student’s research is an integral (and funded) component of the supervisor’s ongoing investigation.
-The supervisor must have the content knowledge and expertise to ensure appropriate supervision.
-Consider the student’s level of independence, mentoring needs, communication style and background when deciding to take on a student.
+Ideally, your student’s research is an integral (and funded) component of your ongoing investigation.
+You must have the content knowledge and expertise to ensure appropriate supervision.
+Consider your student’s level of independence, mentoring needs, communication style and background when deciding to take on a student.